Dan Trant

-Daniel Patrick Trant (May 15, 1961 – September 11, 2001) was an American basketball player and Cantor Fitzgerald bond trader killed in the September 11, 2001 terrorist attacks at the North Tower of World Trade Center in New York City.
+Daniel Patrick Trant (May 15, 1961 – September 11, 2001) was an Irish-American professional basketball player and Cantor Fitzgerald bond trader killed in the September 11 attacks at the North Tower of World Trade Center in New York City.
 He grew up in Westfield, Massachusetts, and graduated from Westfield High School.
+His remains were never found.

 Trant was drafted in the 10th round and was the 228th and last pick in the 1984 NBA draft.
 He was part of the 1984–85 Boston Celtics season.
 Trant attended Clark University.
+He played basketball professionally in Ireland and played for the Irish national basketball team.